input-output-hk/iogx/README.md

-# IOGX — A Flake Template for Your Project <!-- omit in toc -->
+# IOGX — Flake Templates for Your Project <!-- omit in toc -->

 - [1.
 Introduction](#1-introduction)
 - [2.
 Features](#2-features)